corrode/corrode.github.io/content/blog/list-comprehensions/index.md

     .fold(HashMap::new(), |mut acc, c| {
         // Use the entry API to insert a new key or increment the value
         // https://doc.rust-lang.org/std/collections/hash_map/enum.Entry.html
-        // This gets the entry for the character `c` and inserts 0 if it
+        // Gets the entry for the character `c` and inserts 0 if it
         // doesn't exist
         *acc.entry(c).or_insert(0) += 1;
         acc